-An interactive flipbook like the one shown here can be both fun for users and help to keep them on your site for longer periods of time.
+An interactive flipbook like the one shown here can be fun for users and help keep them on your site for longer periods of time.
 It could provide a home to short stories or even children’s books.

 Let’s Keep Things Real

 Skeuomorphic design may not be the ideal fit for every type of website.
 In fact, it may not be convenient to design an entire site around the concept.
 But the examples above show that there are some incredibly creative possibilities for implementation.

 Used in moderation, these elements can make for a much more interesting and intuitive UI.